-After analysing the Consultation Paper, it is apparent that the core concern of TSPs is that OTT service providers use infrastructure of TSPs for which they do not pay, and that they are therefore "free-riding" on expensive assets built by the TSPs (network operators).
+The core concern of TSPs is that OTT service providers use infrastructure for which they do not pay, and that they are therefore "free-riding" on expensive assets built by the TSPs (network operators).
 Change in service usage pattern in the communication space has left TSPs faced with two core challenges:

-Revenue and Regulatory related Challenges: TSPs face tough competitive (i) pressure from Communication based OTT services (those "functionally similar" to the TSP's legacy services such as voice calling, SMS and MMS).
-Most Communication based OTTs provide similar services at little to no monetary cost therefore the telecommunication consumers prefer using OTT communication services over paying for the legacy services of the TSPs.
+(i) Revenue related Challenges: TSPs face tough competitive pressure from Communication based OTT services (those functionally similar to the TSP's legacy services such as voice calling, SMS and MMS).
+Most Communication based OTTs provide similar services at little to no monetary cost and therefore the telecommunication consumers prefer to use the OTT communication services over paying for the legacy services of the TSPs.
 The OTT services use the networks of the TSPs without any cost.
-In addition to this, Also, unlike OTTs, TSPs have to comply with the regulatory and statutory obligations such as maintaining confidentiality of consumer data, restrictions on interception of data and use of consumer data for any purposes other than that of providing the services to the consumer.
-Therefore, TSPs don't have the option to use consumers' data to develop OTT products and make up for their lost revenue.
-Further, as India has adopted a pro-net-neutrality approach (and in our view, rightly so), this restricts TSPs from charging the OTT service providers for preferential treatment of their services riding on the TSPs networks.
+Also, unlike OTTs, TSPs have regulatory and statutory obligations such as maintaining confidentiality of consumer data, restrictions on interception of data and use of consumer data for any purposes other than that of providing the services to the consumer.
+Therefore, TSPs don't have the option to use consumer's data to develop OTT products and make up for their lost revenue.
+Further, as India has adopted a pro-net-neutrality approach (and in our view, rightly so) and this restricts TSPs from charging the OTT service providers for preferential treatment of their services riding on the TSPs networks.
+[Ga1] [IB2]

-This has obviously chipped away the revenues generated by TSPs through legacy services and further, the regulatory environment limits the opportunity for generation of revenues by other means (that OTTs can use at present).
+This has obviously chipped away at the revenues generated by TSPs through legacy services previously and the regulatory environment limits opportunity for generation of revenues by other means (that OTTs can use at present).
 Not only this, the TSPs are faced with challenges such as innovating their traditional business models or risk losing market share or, in the more extreme cases, being driven out of the industry.

-(ii) Carriage Capacity related Challenges: OTTs, and in particular OTTs providing audio-video content (such as Netflix, Amazon Prime, Youtube etc.) have stimulated an insatiable hunger for high internet speeds in the consumers which TSPs strive to satisfy.
-In order to cater to the demand for data services/internet (which has been growing at unprecedented speeds enhanced by mobile/smartphone penetration, which the Consultation Paper has also taken note of), the TSPs are required to - expand their network capacities and upgrade network technologies - in order to increase their data carriage capacities and avoid losing consumers to the competitors.
+(iii) Carriage Capacity related Challenges: OTTs, and in particular OTTs providing audio-video content (such as Netflix, Amazon Prime, Youtube etc.) have stimulated an insatiable hunger for high internet speeds in the consumers which TSPs strive to satisfy.
+In order to cater to the demand for data services/internet (which has been growing at unprecedented speeds enhanced by mobile/smartphone penetration), the TSPs are required to - expand their network capacities and upgrade network technologies - in order to increase their data carriage capacities and avoid losing consumers to a competing TSP.

-From the observations made above, it is clear that there is a valid and urgent need to infuse investments in the telecom networks of our country for network capacity expansions and technology upgradations, especially to make India ready for next generation technologies (such as 5G and Internet of Things).
+It is clear that there is a valid and urgent need to infuse investments in the telecom networks of our country for network capacity expansions and technology upgradations, especially to make India ready for next generation technologies (such as 5G and Internet of Things).
 The telecommunications sector comprises of the following stakeholders: network service operators ("NSOs") such as access service providers/TSPs; OTT service providers; and consumers/subscribers.
 All stakeholders should have the obligation to make financial contributions so that re-investments can be made into network capacity expansions.
 Even though Communication based OTT service providers may be providing services functionally substitutable to TSP legacy services, or OTT services may be riding on the TSP networks, it is neither fair nor practical to impose network rollout obligations on the OTT service providers.

-We have proposed a simple and practical OTT Regulatory Framework in response to Question 7 which states that in the first phase, OTTs should be required to obtain an authorisation/registration and eventually, in the second phase the authorisations/licenses/registrations should be done away and OTT services should continue to be regulated by specific OTT rules (which the government should develop).
+We have proposed a fair and reasonable OTT Regulatory Framework in response to Question 7 which states that in the first phase, OTTs should be required to obtain an authorisation/registration and eventually, in the second phase the authorisations/licenses/registrations should be done away and OTT services should continue to be regulated by specific OTT rules (which the government should develop).